ganesh-deshmukh/connect-geeks/README.md

 alternative is `fetch-API`, but it's better to use axios, same as postman-but without UI.

-39.make request to database, where db is fresh and new, without old values.
+39.made request to database, where db is fresh and new, without old values.

+40.Installed `npm-package-classnames`, for adding classes dynamically to bootstrap-form-validation